-Day 16: Valparaiso
+Day 16: Valparaiso Meals: B, L

 Travel 3 hours to the coast to visit the bohemian port town of Valparaiso.
 Designated a UNESCO World Heritage Site, Valparaiso is a unique and delightful tangle, draped over a series of hills.
-Funiculars connect the industrial seafront with the cerros (hill) neighborhoods, each a maze of colourful, artfully dilapidated mansions and enchanting street art.
+Funiculars connect the industrial seafront with the cerros (hill) neighborhoods, each a maze of colourful, artfully-dilapidated mansions and enchanting street art.
+Ride the funicular up into the hills to explore, stopping for a visit to Chilean poet Pablo Neruda's house.
+Return to Santiago this afternoon.